 To ensure that an approximate location can be supplied in off-line mode, the QR2id App stores the most recent known location and will use that if it is unable to establish the current location for any reason.
 To protect users' privacy, the most recent known location is only stored in the background on the phone and is not available to anyone. i.e. the QR2id App cannot be used to track the location of any device running the App.

 NOTE: Not all phone / tablet operating systems support obtaining the location in the background.
-If you have a Windows Phone or an older Android operating system (< 6.0), you can use the Location button on the QR2id App to manually set a location that can be used if you know you are likely to be going offline (e.g. into a basement).
+If you have an older Android operating system (< 6.0), you can use the Location button on the QR2id App to manually set a location that can be used if you know you are likely to be going offline (e.g. into a basement).

 The WasteID web-application and asset management functions within QR2id include the ability to upload photos relevant to the task being undertaken (e.g. reporting damage to a device).
 The QR2id App allows you to upload photos that you have already taken or to take a new photo to be directly uploaded.